 NORTHERN EUROPEAN HIGHLIGHTS

-Not only is Denmark the home of Dragonfly but it is also the home of over 444 islands.
+Denmark is also the home of over 444 islands.
 Sailing in Denmark gives plenty of opportunities for great adventure sailing and exploration ashore.

-Denmark’s vibrant capital of Copenhagen is where most you might begin but it is the white sandy beaches, quintessential fishing villages and fairytale castles, that you will fall in love with on your journey discovering this fascinating country.
+Denmark’s vibrant capital of Copenhagen is where most of you might begin, but it is the white sandy beaches, quintessential fishing villages and fairytale castles, that you will fall in love with on your journey discovering this fascinating country.

 Norway’s stunning west coast stretches over 1,000 nautical miles in a cruising extravaganza of navigable sounds and dramatic fjords, protected from seaward by layers of skerries and picturesque islands.